sprocketsullivan/Boxplot/chapter1.md

 xp: 100
 skills: 1
 ```
-Overlaying a boxplot with the individual data points leads to a better understanding of the boxplot.
+Overlaying a boxplot with the individual data points potentially yields additional insights into the data structure.

 Here, we will add to our previous plot a [`geom_jitter()`](https://www.rdocumentation.org/packages/ggplot2/versions/2.2.1/topics/geom_jitter), which creates a scatterplot of your data.
+All dots are jittered (randomly displaced) along the x-axis, not changing their value but making it possible to view all individual data points simultaneously.

 `@instructions`
 Fill in the gaps to create a boxplot with brain volume on the y-axis and gender on the x-axis. `geom_jitter` will then add the individual data points.